JeffreyBull76/CI_project3/README.md

 ### [Contents Menu](<#table-of-contents>)
 --------------------------------------------------------
 * ### Notes
+   * Styling was added throughout to make the text easier to read.
+Including color and indentation (to avoid the text hugging the app edge) ASCII art was also added to the main loading page.
    * Classes were considered to create the questions, this is still possibly a better solution.
 But again this was a fairly simple quiz app so it seemed needless to do this, when a simple few functions that get reused already could perform the same thing.
    * Ultimately it felt like inserting them was being done for the sake of it and I decided against their use.
    * The amount of questions was picked for brevity, in reality this could be any number.